Tacoma Art Museum's Commitment to Diversity, Equity, Inclusion, and Accessibility (DEIA)

 - We have partnered with the University of Washington’s Center for Continuing Education in Rehabilition’s Accessible Design and Innovative Inclusion program to conduct a user experience evaluation of the TAM website.
 This audit will flag areas where TAM can improve accessibility of the website for all our communities.

 - We have acknowledged that if the Museum’s collection is to truly reflect our region and its art history, we have a lot of work to do to increase its diversity (only 7% of the artists represented in our collection are people of color; only 20% are women or female-identified).
-We have dedicated our acquisition funds for at least the next several years solely toward this effort and will keep this intention in mind when building relationships with collectors and discussing gift offers.
+We have dedicated our acquisition funds for at least the next several years solely towards diversifying our collection and will keep this intention in mind when building relationships with collectors and discussing gift offers.

 Here are our next steps: